 Where to grow rhubarb

 The primary thing to remember about rhubarb is that it doesn’t like moving.
-So you’re best to try and find it a permanent home from the start.
+So you’re best to try and find it a permanent home from the start, transplanting rhubarb can be difficult.
 Rhubarb grows well in sunny locations but will also thrive in semi-shade.
 You’ll need to make sure that its planted in well-drained, but moist soil.